Toufool/AutoSplit/README.md

 Easy to use image comparison based auto splitter for speedrunning on console or PC.

 This program compares split images to a capture region of any window (OBS, Streamlabs, etc.) and automatically hits your split hotkey when there is a match.
+It can also be used to start and reset your timer, allowing for it to take full control of starting, splitting, and resetting your timer without ever having to touch a hotkey.
 It can be used in tandem with any speedrun timer that accepts hotkeys (LiveSplit, wsplit, etc.), but can be integrated with LiveSplit.
-The purpose of this program is to remove the need to manually press your split hotkey and also increase the accuracy of your splits.

 ![Example](res/example1.6.0.gif)